Everything you need to monitor a website

 To retain your customers' loyalty and sales, plus ensure site reliability, here are some pointers you should concentrate on while monitoring your company's website.

-Uptime monitoring helps resolve network traffic problems by monitoring the website from various geographic locations, and alerting IT teams about any site unavailability issues.
+Website monitoring helps resolve network traffic problems by monitoring the website from various geographic locations, and alerting IT teams about any site unavailability issues.
 This helps IT teams proactively resolve downtime issues before they affect end users.
-The many protocols used for uptime monitoring include HTTP, HTTPS, PING, DNS, FTP, and TCP, among others.
+The many protocols used for uptime monitoring include HTTP, HTTPS, PING, DNS, FTP, and TCP, amongst others.

 Keeping an eye on the end-user experience on the website to ensure users have a smooth customer experience is also important.
 Factors such as the browser, device, and the internet service provider (ISP) used could create performance issues for the user.
 Real User Monitoring is handy for identifying specific issues, and provides performance metrics to help detect errors happening on the user end.
 This is another method for proactively addressing potential issues.